fguerra-hfarm/hashtaggers/README.md

     <img src="https://i.ibb.co/NZ7H1jN/download.gif" alt="download" border="0" width=45% height=45%>
 </p>

-Once you have the repository on your local workspace, open the terminal in the repository directory and run the following command line: `$ python setup.py install`.
+Once you have the repository on your local workspace, open the terminal in the repository directory and run the following command line: `$ python setup.py install` (sometimes it could need the _pyhton3_ command to work instead of just _python_).
-This command will install all the necessary requirements (with the packages stated above) in order to run everything with full potential.
+This command will install all the necessary requirements (with the packages stated above) in order to run everything with its full potential.

 Now you are ready to roll! :sunglasses: